 - Chili Flakes.

-How to Make Teriyaki Marinade - the Recipe Method
+How to Make Teriyaki Marinade - The Recipe Method

 Whisk the Marinade Ingredients.
 First, combine all of the ingredients together in a large bowl - including soy sauce, water, brown sugar, peppers, onion, garlic, ginger, chili flakes, honey, sesame oil and vinegar.
 Whisk them together to combine.